-Our Motorcycle Engineering course is designed to provide you with the knowledge and skills to access the Motor Vehicle Industry.
+Our Motor Vehicle Engineering course is designed to provide you with the knowledge and skills to access the Motor Vehicle Industry.
 Once you have completed your hands-on mechanics training, you will be industry ready.

 Throughout the course you will be trained and assessed to achieve an IMI qualification.
 You will also receive training which reflects the reality of the industry and will provide you with a comprehensive understanding of the skills and knowledge required to progress your career.

-This is a 2 year course in which you will study at Levels 1 and 2 after which you will be ready to progress into employment.
+This is a 2-year course in which you will study at Levels 1 and 2 after which you have the option of progressing onto Motor Vehicle Engineering Level 3.

 The course is scheduled over 3 days per week and will be a mixture of theory and practical across the 2 years.